The CS50 team include Professor Zhou, one graduate teaching assistants, eight undergraduate teaching assistants, and five learning fellows.

 The whole CS50 team: firstname.lastname@example.org

-The majority of questions and problems can be resolved via posts to Piazza (see below).
-If you need a private communication with the teaching team, you can make a private post in Piazza, contact the relevant person by email, visit us during office hours, or make an appointment.
+We are primarily using Slack for questions and answers.
+If you need a private communication with the teaching team, you can contact us by email, visit us (virtually) during office hours, or make an appointment.

 - Do the weekly reading - it’s short.